Information Systems & Analytics Curriculum

-The Information Systems & Analytics complements your major with systems training.
-Each class in the Information Systems Curriculum is included because it fits within one or more of Systems’ four themes: Analysis, Information Technology, Quality Management, and Operations.
+Each class fits within one or more of Systems’ four themes: Analysis, Information Technology, Quality Management, and Operations.
 These pillars each play a key role in the performance of any system—whether through system design, programming, or database management.
 Analytically minded students and problem solvers can excel in Information Systems and beyond by drawing connections between their majors’ disciplines and the systems encompassing them.

 For example, a Studio Art major who selects the Information Systems & Analytics Curriculum option will graduate with a Bachelor of Science in Art/Systems instead of a Bachelor of Arts in Studio Art.
-The Information Systems Curriculum replaces the foreign language requirements of the Bachelor of Arts degree.
-The net impact of adding the Systems Curriculum is no more than 42 credit hours and is likely less depending on the major.
+It replaces the foreign language requirements of the Bachelor of Arts degree, adding no more than 42 credit hours ( likely less depending on the major).

 *Information Systems & Analytics is not a major or a minor.
 Check major curriculum guides to see whether the Systems curriculum applies.